WFRT/verif/README.rst

 Proposed NetCDF input
 ---------------------
-We are working on defining a NetCDF format that can also be read by verif.
+We are working on defining a NetCDF format that can also be read by ``verif``.
 Here is our current proposal, based on the NetCDF/CF standard:

 .. code-block:: bash